 Where numbers have built up and are high, and these are close to human habitation, the local authority should be contacted to deal with any control.
 Ideally any control should take place over the winter months, involving nest removal.
 The use of pesticides should be avoided as these are not specific to Brown-tail and could kill non-target species.
 Also, prior to contacting any local authority, please ensure that the larvae are indeed those of the Brown-tail as other species with hairy larvae, such as the scarce Small Eggar Eriogaster lanestris or the declining Lackey Malacosoma neustria, can form superficially similar nests in the spring.

 The Oak Processionary moth Thaumetopoea processionea is now well established in the London area and parts of the south-east bordering the capital, and it is continuing to expand its range.
-As its name implies, it is solely associated with oak Quercus spp.
+As its name implies, it is solely associated with oaks Quercus spp.
 Although first found as an immigrant in Cornwall in 1983, this species was first recorded breeding in this country in west London in the mid 2000s, this the result of accidental importation through the horticultural trade.
-Immigrant numbers have increased in recent years, but these are nearly always coastal and have all been males.
+Immigrant numbers have increased in recent years, but these are mostly coastal and have all been males.

 Care should be taken if Oak Processionary moth nests or larvae are encountered and they should be avoided.
-The hairs of larvae (and those found in the nests) are highly irritant and can result in a very unpleasant skin rash, and less often eye irritations or respiratory problems.
+The hairs of larvae (and those found in the nests) are highly irritant and can result in an unpleasant skin rash, and less often eye irritations or respiratory problems.
 Regular contact with Oak Processionary can lead to sensitisation.
 Those working on oak trees or close to trees where the species is known to occur should wear full protective clothing.

 The Box Moth Cydalima perspectalis is a striking moth that was accidentally introduced to the UK originating from south-east Asia.
 The larvae feed on various species of box Buxus spp.
 In addition to the form figured there is a melanic variation, the wings being purplish brown with a white spot near the centre of the forewing.
 The first report of this moth was from Kent in 2007 and by 2011 larvae had been found in private gardens.
 This species is now well established in the London area, where it is spreading and the population appears to be growing (and is occasionally found in numbers).
 In recent years it has gained a strong foothold in Essex, Surrey, Hertfordshire and parts of Berkshire.
 The moth has now been recorded widely over large parts of England, particularly in the south, with the larval stage being found in several widely distributed localities.